-In keeping with the school's approach to teaching PSHE, a variety of teaching and learning methods are used as appropriate to the topic and needs of the pupils.
-See E4S (PSHE) and RSHE policies and year group curriculum overviews for more detail about the curriculum content.
+In keeping with the school's approach to teaching PSHCE, a variety of teaching and learning methods are used as appropriate to the topic and needs of the pupils (see PSHCE Policy).

 Working with parents

 Parents will be involved in the teaching programme through curriculum meetings and workshops where appropriate.
 There may be occasions where parents seek information, advice and support from the school.
 These will be responded to on an individual basis, drawing upon a range of resources such as publications and external professional agencies.